adamgyulavari/cr2048/README.md

                [0,0,0,0]]
 ```

-The board actually giving back the cells almost like this just with a little twist literally.
-Instead of giving us the rows, it gives us columns, so what we mixed up before comes in handy.
+The board is actually giving back the cells almost like this just with a little twist literally.
+Instead of giving us the rows, it gives us columns, so what we mixed up before comes in handy (the `x` really should correspond with the `left` and `y` with `top`).
 But let's name the variables accurately.

 ```jsx
 this.state.board.map((column, x) => (